What are CE and PE in the Stock Market?

 Conclusion

 Navigating the complex world of stock market options requires an understanding of CE (Call Option) and PE (Put Option).
 PE and CE provide different approaches to managing risks and trading assets.
 While PE gives the choice to sell, CE allows the right to purchase an asset.
 The Put/Call Ratio (PCR) calculation helps with market sentiment analysis.
-Profit maximisation is achieved by trading methods such as Protective Put and Covered Call.
+You may enhance the returns by trading methods such as Protective Put and Covered Call.
 However, trading options have hazards, such as time constraints and market volatility.
-Make sure you thoroughly grasp and diversify your portfolio, and use a reliable stock market app.
+Make sure you thoroughly understand and diversify your portfolio, and use a reliable stock market app.

 FAQs on What are CE and PE